Johannesburg Music Video Official Rules

 - "Kickoff" refers to the start of the competiton where parameters are announced for the project.
 A representative from each film team and band must be present.

-- The Johannesburg 48 Hour Music Video Project (Music Video Project) will occur on the weekend of December 6 - 8, 2013.
+- The Johannesburg 48 Hour Music Video Project (Music Video Project) will occur in cities around the world on different weekends throughout the year.

 - The participating group/team must complete its work on the music video in time to deliver it to a location to be announced, on Sunday by 7:30pm.